swagnercarena/hgmca/README.rst

 	$ cp -r $S2LET/bin $HGMCA/s2letbin

-10. Now, in the HGMCA directory, run the installation script:
+10. Now, in the HGMCA directory, run the installation script.
+Make sure you are using python version 3:

 .. code-block:: bash